 The Texas Department of Transportation (TxDOT) has opened the new Eldorado Parkway Interchange at US 75.
 Residents are encouraged to familiarize themselves with the unique operation of this intersection.
 It is what’s called a Single Point Urban Interchange (SPUI).

-The name refers to the fact that all traffic turning left to/from U.S. 75 will be controlled from a single set of traffic signals located directly atop the bridge.
+The name refers to the fact that all traffic turning left to or from U.S. 75 will be controlled from a single set of traffic signals located directly atop the bridge.
 This allows left-turning vehicles to turn simultaneously without crossing.
 See the video at the right.
-Drivers are encouraged to pay close attention to pavement markings, signs, and signals as they travel through the intersection.
+Drivers are encouraged to pay close attention to pavement markings, signs and signals as they travel through the intersection.

 There will be three different traffic cycles:

-The first is for Eldorado Parkway through traffic that is not turning.
+The first is for Eldorado Pkwy. through traffic that is not turning.

-The second is for traffic turning left from U.S. 75 onto Eldorado Parkway.
+The second is for traffic turning left from U.S. 75 onto Eldorado Pkwy.

-The third is for traffic turning left from Eldorado Parkway onto U.S. 75.
+The third is for traffic turning left from Eldorado Pkwy. onto U.S. 75.

 Rectangular Rapid Flashing Beacon (RRFB)